 Our own No. 1, works No. 12475, was assigned to Thurles originally, but the locomotives swapped factories regularly by hitching rides on the back of CIÉ goods trains and it finished its career in the Mallow factory.
 The locomotives could be distinguished from one another as the factories applied their numbers in different ways – our No. 1 has small brass numbers on the tanks like the other Thurles engines.

-No. 1’s appearance certainly doesn’t betray its continental origins, and is instantly recognisable in Ireland thanks to its funnel-shaped chimney, sanding dome and well tank.
+No. 1’s appearance certainly doesn’t betray its continental origins, and is instantly recognisable in Ireland thanks to its funnel-shaped chimney, outside valve gear, sanding dome, and well tank.
 She is of 0-4-0T wheel arrangement with a top speed of around 32mph.

 After many years stored in Dalkey, the locomotives were moved to Broadstone on the other side of Dublin, but unfortunately the cost of transport required the sacrifice of No. 2.
 No.’s 1 and 3 ended up at the site of Ballynahinch Junction in 1978, and it was at this point their owner realised they were the wrong gauge for an English railway!
 As such, they remained in situ until 1987, when the fledgling DCDR purchased the pair and moved them to Downpatrick.

 After many years of restoration, including a boiler overhaul at Whitehead, No. 1 finally returned to traffic in 2012 and has been the stalwart of our passenger trains ever since.
 In a fitting touch of authenticity it currently wears an original O&K headlamp, which once belonged to Tuam No. 1, courtesy of our friends at the Cavan & Leitrim Railway.
 Our two unique O&K locomotives – thought to be the last ‘full-sized’ examples in the world – continue to keep alive an interesting aspect of our shared history that ended almost six decades ago.